 systemctl restart nfs-server

 Before we begin to configure the Windows 10 client, lets ensure your firewall allows NFS and related communications.
 I use basic iptables on this server so my example will reflect that.
 However, if you prefer FirewallD, ConfigServer Firewall, etc… you can use this information to edit your particular system.
-First I wanted to get a list of all the ports in use:

 Integrating Windows to use NFS is a little more tricky.
 You may notice I wrote this part of the how-to with screenshots rather than text descriptions.
 Personally I primarily use Linux for any real systems work beyond spreadsheets and browsing.
 Actual system administration on Windows is much more of a mystery to me.
 Clicking around and messing with the registry is not nearly as intuitive.
 It’s almost like they don’t want you doing this stuff ;-).
 I figure most of my readers can navigate around Linux.
 If you landed here from a google search, I similarly assume you know Linux since you picked CentOS for your storage OS.
 I could have probably skipped the Linux server section entirely and just focused on NFS on Windows 10, but figured I’d hit the major points like permissions and UID/GID matching so that things are little easier to understand.